smiljastokanovic/Eye-Tracking-Parameters-Calculation/README.md

 ## How to cite this repository?
 If you find the provided code and signals useful for your own research and teaching class, please cite the following references:

 1. Stokanović, S., Sodnik, J., and Miljković, N., "From Raw Gaze to Meaningful Features: Assessment of Visual Behavior in Driving Simulator."
-ArXiv, 2025, https://doi.org/10.48550/arXiv.2511.02689.<br>
+ArXiv, 2025, https://doi.org/10.48550/arXiv.2511.02689.
 2. Stokanović, S., Sodnik, J., and Miljković, N., 2026.
-EyeTrackingParametersCalculation: Software and Data for From Raw Gaze to Meaningful Features: Assessment of Visual Behavior in Driving Simulator [Data set].
-Zenodo, https://doi.org/10.5281/zenodo.18660836.
+Software for Comprehensive Eye Tracking Feature Extraction [Software].
+Zenodo, https://doi.org/10.5281/zenodo.18660836, GitHub: https://github.com/smiljastokanovic/Eye-Tracking-Parameters-Calculation, Accessed on: February 26th, 2026.
+3. Stokanović, S., Sodnik, J., and Miljković, N., 2026.
+Eye Tracking Dataset for Comprehensive Eye Tracking Feature Extraction [Dataset].
+Zenodo, https://doi.org/10.5281/zenodo.18803236.